noureldensaid/noureldinsaid/README.md

 # Hey there! 👋

-## I'm Nour, a Junior Android Developer 👨‍💻
+## I'm Nour, an Android Developer 👨‍💻

 ## 👾 About Me
 - 🔭 I’m currently working on Android Development.